The Compass Rose The Compass Rose

 1. Grasping the top ring, hold the astrolabe to about chest high.

-Holding Mariner's Astrolabe at about chest high for a sun reading
+Holding Mariner's Astrolabe at about chest high for a sun declination reading

 2. Looking down on the alidade, let the sun shine directly though the upper alidade hole.